Get-Gud-Dev/Role/server/documentation/actions.md

 Depending on the success chance and roll, an outcome is decided.

-Once an outcome has been reached, the relevant effects can be applied.
-You can think of an outcome as a grouping of effects.
+Outcomes are groups of effects, so once the right outcome is chosen, all of the effects specified by it will be applied to the the target of the outcome.